philippalbert/sql-testing/README.md

 So you want to ensure that the output of a query still is the output you would expect which is the goal here.

+## Use Cases

+This package divides SQL testing into two categories

+1) General SQL commands
+2) Dialect-specific SQL commands

+In general, we don't want to use a productive database for testing.
+It is preferred to use a local one like the internal database provided by Python itself: sqlite.
+Sadly, in some specific cases, where we have to use dialect exclusive expressions this is not possible.

+### General SQL commands

+### Dialect-specific SQL commands